Transverse slices, Ruas' conjecture, and Zariski's multiplicity conjecture for quasihomogeneous surfaces: Zariski's multiplicity conjecture for quasihomogeneous map germs

-In the sequel, we will turn our attention to the study of the 1-parameter unfoldings of map germs from $(\mathbb{C}^2,0)$ to $(\mathbb{C}^3,0).$ We now aim to present an affirmative solution to Question 2 in our setting, as outlined at the outset of this section.
-Before presenting the next lemma, let us recall the notion of topological triviality of a 1-parameter unfolding to map germs from $(\mathbb{C}^n,0)$ to $(\mathbb{C}^{n+1},0)$.
+$ \ \ \ \ $ In the sequel, we turn our attention to the study of the 1-parameter unfoldings of finitely determined, quasihomogeneous, corank 1 map germs from $(\mathbb{C}^2,0)$ to $(\mathbb{C}^3,0).$ We now aim to present an affirmative solution to Question 2 in our setting, as outlined at the outset of this section.
+Furthermore, we establish the validity of Zariski’s multiplicity conjecture for this class of map germs.